 Published college prices-which include tuition, fees, room, and board (TFRB)-have increased dramatically over the past two decades.
-However, net prices-TFRB minus grant and scholarship aid from federal, state or institutional sources-have increased at a more moderate rate.
+However, net prices1-TFRB minus grant and scholarship aid from federal, state, or institutional sources-have increased at a more moderate rate over that same period and have been declining (after adjusting for inflation) since 2016-17.

-As seen in Figure 1 (below), between 2006-07 and 2021-22, published prices for resident students rose an average of 33 percent at public four-year institutions (going from \$17,120 to \$22,690), whereas net prices for residents at public four-year institutions rose an average of 14 percent (going from \$12,760 to \$14,590).
+As seen in Figure 1 (below), between 2006-07 and 2022-23, published prices for resident students rose an average of 24 percent at public four-year institutions (going from \$18,690 to \$23,250), whereas net prices for residents at public four-year institutions rose an average of 5 percent (going from \$13,930 to \$14,560).
 This difference can be attributed to federal, state, and institutional aid.